urosj/reflexive-organism-model/investigations/2025-11-SeedsOfLife.md

 ### Appendix F: Fertilization

 Let's now reason about fertilization process using the formulation of seeds and the spark.
 The hypothesis is that fertilization is the moment a spherical “deep‑attractor” (the egg) receives an asymmetric, helical perturbation (the sperm).
-This perturbation is amplified by the egg’s internal feedback loop, pushes the effective loop gain $G$ above unity, creates a new *seed* (the combined diploid genome), deepens a fresh attractor basin, and after a brief re‑balancing of $\mathcal{J}\,\rho_{\text{compat}}$ a self‑sustaining reflexive organism, the zygote is born.
+This perturbation is amplified by the egg’s internal feedback loop, pushes the effective loop gain $G$ above unity, creates a new *seed* (the combined diploid genome), deepens a fresh attractor basin, and after a brief re‑balancing of $\mathcal{J}\rho_{\text{compat}}$ a self‑sustaining reflexive organism, the zygote is born.

 The egg is encoded deep attractor.
 The *deep attractor basin* as the unfertilised oocyte already occupies a low‑dissipation region of the $\mathcal{J}$–$\rho_{\text{compat}}$ manifold.
 Its cytoskeleton, cortical tension and maternal mRNA store a *stable configuration* that can persist for hours without external input.
 The yolk, mitochondria, stored calcium and maternal transcripts constitute the *reserve*s  that guarantee that once a cascade starts there is enough energy and information to keep it going through the first few cleavage cycles.
 The egg’s membrane, microtubule aster and actin cortex embody long‑lived tensors in $\mathcal{J}$.
 They encode a *pre‑existing curvature* that will later be reshaped but also provide the substrate on which any new perturbation can travel.